Police Station Solicitors

 Do not speak to the police without contacting us first.
 If you have been arrested, you are allowed to call a solicitor from the police station.
 It does not matter what time it is.
 Day or night, we can help you.
 You do not have to pay anything.
 Legal advice at the police station is covered by legal aid, so it is entirely free.

 Getting the right legal advice at the earliest opportunity is essential to all criminal cases.
 It could significantly change the outcome of your case.

 Police Station Interviews

 When the Police knock at the door, or arrest a person at home or elsewhere, the shock of being questioned can be very distressing.
-What happens at the Police Station can be absolutely critical in deciding the case and we would always advise somebody to have a Solicitor from McGee O’Kane present with them for a Police Station Interview.
+What happens at the Police Station can be absolutely critical in deciding the case and we would always advise somebody to have one of our expert team of Solicitors attend with them for a Police Station Interview.

 If you or a family member are due to go to the police station, just call us now.
 We are always happy to talk about what to expect.
 We have also included a guide below explaining the main things that are likely to happen.